Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Introduction

 To address this gap, this paper presents a novel framework for integrating partial orientation measurements within an InEKF.
-We propose a state estimation system for ASVs that fuses horizon measurements of roll and pitch with dual-antenna GPS heading by leveraging the concept of a \say{seafaring plane} to simplify the estimation problem.
+We propose a state estimation system for ASVs that fuses horizon measurements of roll and pitch with dual-antenna GPS heading by introducing an intermediary planar frame to simplify the estimation problem.
 We conduct a comparative analysis of the InEKF performance when using full orientation measurements versus our proposed decoupled approach with partial measurements, and further provide a performance comparison between our InEKF-based system and a traditional Multiplicative Extended Kalman Filter (MEKF) for ASV pose estimation.

-The contributions of this paper include: \begin{itemize} \item{A framework for integrating partial orientation measurements of semi-planar vehicles within an InEKF;} \item{A state estimation system for ASVs that fuses horizon measurements of roll and pitch with dual-antenna GPS heading, leveraging the proposed partial orientation measurement integration;} \item{A comparative analysis of the InEKF performance when using full orientation measurements versus our proposed decoupled approach; and} \item{A performance comparison between our InEKF-based system and a traditional MEKF for ASV pose estimation.} \end{itemize}
+The contributions of this paper include: \begin{itemize} \item{A framework for integrating partial orientation measurements of \say{semi-planar} vehicles within an InEKF;} \item{A state estimation system for ASVs that fuses horizon measurements of roll and pitch with dual-antenna GPS heading, leveraging the proposed partial orientation measurement integration;} \item{A comparative analysis of the InEKF performance across simulated and real-world environments, evaluating full orientation measurements versus our proposed decoupled approach;} \item{A performance comparison between the proposed InEKF-based system and a traditional MEKF under both synthetic and operational conditions; and} \item{A quantitative evaluation of the accuracy of horizon-based attitude estimation, validated against industrial-grade ground truth in real-world maritime environments.} \end{itemize}

 The remainder of this paper is structured as follows.
 Section \ref{sec:related_work} reviews existing methodologies for ASV state estimation and the InEKF.
-Section \ref{sec:PO} introduces left and right invariant errors and the integration of partial orientation measurements within the InEKF.
+Section \ref{sec:PO} introduces left and right invariant errors and the integration of partial orientation measurements such as roll and pitch, or yaw only within the InEKF.
 Section \ref{sec:horizon} presents the formulation for extracting roll and pitch from horizon observations using a monocular camera.
 Section \ref{sec:results} details experimental validation and results, and finally, Section \ref{sec:conclusion} summarizes the key contributions and concludes the paper.